-- Students will demonstrate proficiency in mathematics and the mathematical concepts to understand physics. - Students will design and conduct an experiment (or series of experiments) demonstrating their understanding of the scientific method and processes. - Students will demonstrate an understanding of the analytical methods required to interpret and analyze results and draw conclusions as supported by their data.
+- Students will design and conduct an experiment (or series of experiments) demonstrating their understanding of the scientific method and processes. - Students will demonstrate an understanding of the analytical methods required to interpret and analyze results and draw conclusions as supported by their data.